4SAnalyticsnModelling/Ecosys.zig/README.md

 # Ecosys.zig
 Zig version of fortran77 ECOSYS model.
 The orginal developer of the fortran77 ECOSYS model is Professor Dr. Robert Grant (University of Alberta).

-Goals with the Ecosys.zig version:
+Ecosys.zig leverages the power of the Zig programming language to achieve:
-- Low memory footprint
+- Lower memory footprint
-- High speed
+- Higher speed
-- Cross-platform (Windows, MacOs, Linux)
+- Cross-platform binaries (Windows, MacOs, Linux)
 - Better error handling
 - More accurate, and faster convergence solutions
 - Parellelism (future option)